DHI/python-package-development/projects/data_cleaning/Project_overview.md

 - Create new branch "oop-dataclasses" (Make sure changes from last module have been merged, and that you start from the main branch)
 - 3.1 Add type hints to all functions and methods.
 Commit
-- 3.2 Make all the cleaner classes dataclasses. collapsed:: true
+- 3.2 Make all the cleaner classes dataclasses.
     - remove the init method (not needed anymore)
     - Check that the notebook still runs and that the classes indeed work as data classes
     - Commit
-- 3.3 Make a private module function _print_stats() that prints the number of cleaned values collapsed:: true
+- 3.3 Make a private module function _print_stats() that prints the number of cleaned values
     - call from each of the clean methods
 - 3.4 Consider whether it would be better to create a base class BaseCleaner - write down your considerations as a comment in the pull request, refer to specific lines of code
 - (3.5 Implement inheritance and composition where appropriate.
 TODO ????)